brandur/json_schema/README.md

 Non-bang methods return a two-element array, with `true`/`false` at index 0 to indicate pass/fail, and an array of errors at index 1 (if any).

+Passing `fail_fast: true` (default: `false`) will cause the validator to abort on the first error it encounters and report just that.
+Even on fully valid data this can offer some speed improvement, since it doesn't have to collect error messages that might be later discarded (think of e.g. the `anyOf` directive).

 ## Development